 - Once successfully done, the macOS 10.12 public beta will be added in your purchases and you can check its download progress in the Purchased tab.
 After the download is complete, the installer will launch and you can continue with upgrading your OS X installation to macOS.

 - If you want to do a clean install, which means that you want to wipe off all data from your drive and then install macOS 10.12 from scratch, follow our guide to creating a bootable macOS drive to do so.
 You can also dual-boot macOS with your existing OS X installation.
 Both these guides require that you exit the macOS installer once step 3 is complete.

-If you wish to downgrade to your previous OS X installation after an (from step 3) upgrade, you will have to reinstall OS X. This is where the Time Machine backup will be useful.
+If you wish to downgrade to your previous OS X installation after an upgrade (from step 3), you will have to reinstall OS X. This is where the Time Machine backup will be useful.